Can you provide us with a reference from someone who currently has a family member living with you?

 Breakfast is a la carte.
 Everyone gets up at different times and likes different things for breakfast, so breakfast time is flexible and informal, and we keep a lot of breakfast options on hand to cater to our residents’ personal preferences.
 A communal lunch is served around noon and dinner at around 5.
 We prefer for all of our residents to eat together at the dining table to encourage socialization, but we allow residents to take meals in their rooms if they prefer.
 We encourage family to join at any meal time – free of charge – to eat with their loved ones.
 Our delicious and nutritionally balanced weekly menus are always posted in the kitchen.

-What is included in the monthly pricing?
-What would be the total monthly cost be and how often is the level of care evaluated?
+What is the monthly cost for residents and what is included in the monthly pricing?
+What determines cost and how often is the level of care evaluated?
 Can you accept VA Benefits or our long-term care insurance policy?
 Can anybody from your care home help with getting the long-term care policy setup?

 Our Director of Care meets individually with prospective clients to determine the level of care required.
 The results of that assessment will determine the cost of care.
 The level of care is evaluated annually or when there is a material change in the resident’s condition.